This scenario might anger many, but, it may also be a stone throw away from happening to you.

 Here are some tips I use for the powerlifting variations as we get older and more banged up, yet still allow us to perform them and feel GREAT.

 Squats - Try performing your squats with a safety squat bar or the zercher variation.
+Front Squats are also a favorite.
 If loading your spine with any type of bar on your back feels like hell, go ahead and hit some moderately heavy zercher squats.
 I used this movement when I severely strained my low back a few years ago and they felt great.

 I also used zercher squats with 315 + lbs 36 hrs. prior to my last knee surgery.
 Keeping my legs strong helped me make an extremely fast comeback after knee surgery.
 Strong legs are the foundation of your entire body, never forget their importance.

 Deadlifts - Deadlifts can suck for some and be heaven on earth for others.
 For me, it all depends on the style of deads I use along with the intensity.
-If deads crush you, then try to use moderately heavy weights and avoid maxing out.
+If deads crush you, then try to use moderately heavy weights on a Trap Bar (Never heavier than a solid triple) and avoid maxing out.

 The bench press is an awesome exercise, but, it may not be for you.
 If it hurts, find an expert to critique your form.
 If it still hurts, cut your losses and move on.

-Push Ups with Rings are one of my favorites, can't go wrong.
-Get some Kick Ass Rings HERE.
+Push Ups with Gymnastics Rings are one of my favorites, you can't go wrong with a set of rings.

-As you grow older your needs change and your body changes as well.
-Your training must continually evolve and the most important thing is staying healthy is your health dictates what you can and can not do.
+As you grow older, your needs change and your body changes as well.
+Your training must continually evolve and the most important thing is staying healthy.
+Your health dictates what you can and can not do.

-Stick with me, brutha, I'll show you the way.
+Stick with me, brotha, I'll show you the way.

 PS: After training since the age of 13, I've seen the fads and gimmicks, I've experienced what hurts, what works, what doesn't work and have clawed my way to the top with plenty of bumps and bruises to teach me some serious lessons when it comes to getting bigger, stronger, leaner, etc.